decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

   <img src="/images/editor/restore-health.png" width="300"/>

-Note that these can affect not only the player's health, but anything with a health bar.

 You must configure the Health Bar to define what will happen when the health equals 0.
 You might respawn the player to the position of a **Respawn Pad** smart item, reset the counter for their score, respawn any enemies, display a UI text, or whatever makes sense in your game logic.

+You can also trigger actions when the health is lower than a certain value, for example play a special music or show a UI hint when health is less than 3.

-Add a health bar nested under the **Wooden Door** smart item, and it can be destroyed by the player using the **Sword** smart item, but also from an explosion from the **Barrel** or the attack of the **Robot Enemy**.
-For this, you must configure the health bar so that it performs an action on its parent item.
+Health bars can be configured to affect anything!
+For example, add a health bar nested under the **Wooden Door** smart item.
+This bar can have its health lowered by the player using the **Sword** smart item, but also from an explosion from the **Barrel** or the attack of the **Robot Enemy**.
+For this to work, configure the health bar so that it performs an action on its parent item when its value is 0.

 <img src="/images/editor/wall-with-health.png" width="300"/>